Sukanya807/MechaCar_Statistical_Analysis/README.md

 **Is the slope of the linear model considered to be zero?
 Why or why not?**

-In case of regression analysis
+In case of linear regression analysis,

 H<sub>0</sub> : The slope of the linear model is zero

 H<sub>1</sub>: The slope of the linear model is not zero

-In this case,
+In this case, our p-value is less than our assumed significance level of 0.05

 p-value=5.35e-11